ocapn/syrup/draft-specification.md

 ### Negative Integers

 Integers are serialized as a base 10 string format beginning with the most significant digit until the least significant digit.
 The integer is then followed by a `-` character.
+Negative Integers have no lower bound.

+Note that `-0` is not a valid negative integer.

 #### Example